nstratos/mdt/README.md

     * e
     * d

-    Please put a newline after each logged occurence.
+    Use a newline after each logged occurence.

-7. Program stops after running time has passed, or when Stopped by user pressing Stop button.
+7. Program stops after running time has passed, or when stopped by user pressing Stop button.

 8. It will write a log file in .txt in its directory, preferably named: S-E hz day date month time where S is start hz and E is end hz, so for example file name: '15-19 hz wed 27 dec 22.09.txt'

-    Please put at the top of the text file the filename and the mode used (A or B)
+    Put at the top of the text file the filename and the mode used (A or B)

 TODO
 ----